CLEARSY/hackathon/README.md

 - execute script *startAB.cmd* to start Atelier B
 - you could be asked to relocate your projects directory.
 Please choose *E:/CSSP_for_education_20230522/CSSP/CSSP_WORKSPACE*.
 If you choose another directory, it is not going to work at all.
 - the Atelier B window should open, with the list of existing projects in the *CSSP_WORKSPACE*.
 If not, probably you need to run register again.
+- Important !
+Modify the Atelier B / preferences / Default project directory to point to *E:/CSSP_for_education_20230522/CSSP/CSSP_WORKSPACE*
 - this Atelier B supports CLEARSY Safty Platform projects.
 To create one, create a project, select "software development" and "CSSP project".
 Then create a board, click OK.
 After few seconds, the central window will show a CSSP project.
 - The project can be compiled and uploaded on a CLEARSY Safety Platform board, if you have one.
 Select the (open) project then "CSSP Runner".